manojahs/React/README.md

 -----------------------------------
 dotnet new webapi -n API -controllers

-Create a folder with Class as Domain
+Create a folder with Class as Domain & Application
 --------------------------------------
 dotnet new classlib -n Domain